igorrosenberg/grails-plugin-heartbeat/README.md

 #### Features

 * Auto-refresh
-* Display HeartBeats as String
-* Display HeartBeats as Graph
+* Display HeartBeats as String, graphs, or piecharts
 * HeartBeats with parameters
 * CRUD for HeartBeats
 * Live configuration test within the CRUD GUI ("Test" button)